firelightrpg/dropbox-playlists/README.md

 | **Triumph** | [Clouds Over Northumbria](https://music.youtube.com/watch?v=yY6m4WVLxyU) |
 | **Theme**  | [Ravensthorpe](https://music.youtube.com/watch?v=YALP8tHYg-w) |

+#### Limitations
+To improve the speed it only analyzes 30 seconds of the track, but it does try to analyze from 30 seconds in.
+This does mean some songs that start one way then later change in rhythym or key may be classified incorrectly.
+You can adjust this here.

 ## **Playlist Generation**
 - **Creates** `playlist.csv` for import into AboveVTT with all the latest changes.
 - **Categorized tracks** make it easy to filter by mood in AboveVTT.